-After considering the submissions, we will publish our final LAD for the 2012/13 TDL.
-At this stage we anticipate issuing our final decision by 17 December 2013.
-We do not plan to hold any workshops or conferences on the 2012/13 TDL.
+- 10. After considering the new submissions, we will publish our final LAD for the 2012/13 TDL.
+At this stage we anticipate issuing our final decision by 28 May 2014.
+We do not plan to hold any workshops or conferences on the 2012/13 TDL. - 11.
+If you are a QLP and consider that the inclusion of Flip, CallPlus Services or Enable Services impacts the deductions you can claim for payments to other QLPs please contact us by 7 May 2014.
+You should provide details of any further deductions for payments to these QLPs that you wish to claim.
+If you have already disclosed such deductions you do not need to contact us.